 - The methods for analyzing effect sizes are the same no matter what exact definition (i.e., mean difference, correlation, etc.) you decide to use.
-All formulas in this chapter and the next will therefore be written in terms of a generic effect size T. - The first step to meta-analyzing a sample of studies is to describe the general distribution of effect sizes.
+All formulas in this chapter and the next will therefore be written in terms of a generic effect size T. If you are working with mean differences, T would be equal to $g^$ .
+If you are working with correlations, T would be equal to $Z_T$ . - The first step to meta-analyzing a sample of studies is to describe the general distribution of effect sizes.
 A good way to describe a distribution is to report - 1. the center of the distribution - 2. the general shape of the distribution - 3. significant deviations from the general shape - You should closely examine any outlying effect sizes to ensure that they are truly part of the population you wish to analyze.
 There are three common sources of outliers. - 1.
 The study methodology contains elements that alter the constructs being tested, such as when an irrelevant variable is confounded with the critical manipulation.
 These studies should be marked for exclusion from analysis. - 2.
 The outlier is the result of a statistical error by the original authors.
 If you suspect a statistical error you should mark the study for exclusion from analysis. - 3.
 The study tests the effect under unusual conditions or in nonstandard populations.
 You should endeavor to include these studies in analysis, since they are truly part of your population and provide unique information.
 You may wish to develop a code to examine the unusual condition as a moderator.

-If you cannot decide whether or not a given observation is an outlier you should run your analysis with and without the observation.
+If you cannot decide whether or not a given observation is an outlier you an run your analysis with and without the observation.
 If there are no differences you should keep the observation and report that dropping it would not influence the results.
-If there are differences you should report both analyses.
+If there are differences you can choose to exclude the observation or report both analyses.

-• If you have an important moderator that has a strong influence on your effect sizes you might consider performing separate descriptive analyses on each subpopulation.
+• If you have an important moderator that has a strong influence on your effect sizes, you might consider performing separate descriptive analyses on each subpopulation.